Maritime Academy of Nigeria: Facilities

 The academy occupies a large area of land on the waterfront in Oron, close to the Cross River approaches of the Port of Calabar in Cross River State and about 200 kilometres from Port Harcourt, Rivers State.

 In April 2003, President Olusegun Obasanjo directed that work should start on construction of a jetty for the academy.

 In February 2010 Nigeria Liquefied Natural Gas (NLNG) said it had donated N30 million of safety training equipment to the academy.

 The equipment included a totally enclosed 50-person lifeboat, a davit-launched rescue boat and a twelve-person life-raft.
 NLNG had previously donated equipment worth over N100 million, and uses Nigerians from the academy for 60% of its crews.

 However, graduates of the Maritime Academy do not have access to oceangoing vessels for them to earn hours at sea, which is required for their professional qualification.

+Library

+Upon the university's founding in April 2018, the University Library employed two staff members initially and has since hired three more.
+Accessible to both staff and students, the University Library is strategically placed near the administration building.
+The first level of the building is devoted to circulation services, reference and serials, an e-library, and information service units.
+The structure is intended to store information resources.
+The open collection and reading areas are located on the upper floor. the library has database with open access journals to meet the information need of the community at large.

 Demand and capacity

 The Nigerian Maritime Administration and Safety Agency (NIMASA) has said that 50,000 seafarers are needed for the Nigerian shipping industry to realise its full potential.
 As of 2009, Nigeria had fewer than 3,000 seafarers.
 About 2,000 vessels were engaged in cabotage, or local trade between Nigerian ports, with mostly foreign crews.

 Announcing plans to open a new academy at Badagry, the head of the Nigerian Maritime Administration and Safety Agency said in 2008 that more than 3,000 students apply each year for admission to the Oron-based academy but fewer than 1,000 are accepted.

 In October 2009 the academy's rector explained that the academy had to restrict the number of students admitted due to shortage of classrooms and accommodations.
 He denied bias in admission, and said the academy in fact made it easier for candidates from disadvantaged states to gain admission.